 - The ability to remain youthful looking

 - Being aware current events occurring in other parts of the world; such as the death of the tyrant Domitian.

-The influence of Apollonius of Tyana on Hellenism was notable, having directly impacted Emperor Aurelian and having influenced members of Diocletian’s administration.
+The influence of Apollonios of Tyana on Hellenism was notable, having directly impacted Emperor Aurelian and having influenced members of Diocletian’s administration.
 It is possible he had influenced philosophers Iamblichus and Porphyry who themselves influenced the Emperor Flavius Claudius Iulianus Augustus (Julian).

 Even after his disappearance among men, his influence on the living did not end.
-In the late 3rd century ACE, two centuries after Apollonius, Emperor Aurelian was dealing with a civil war against the upstart Palmyrene Empire.
-Aurelian was destroying every city that resisted him, but when confronting Apollonius’ hometown of Tyana, the Emperor had a vision of Apollonius who implored him for mercy, stating, “Aurelian, if you desire to rule, abstain from the blood of the innocent!
+In the late 3rd century ACE, two centuries after Apollonios, Emperor Aurelian was dealing with a civil war against the upstart Palmyrene Empire.
+Aurelian was destroying every city that resisted him, but when confronting Apollonios’ hometown of Tyana, the Emperor had a vision of Apollonios who implored him for mercy, stating, “Aurelian, if you desire to rule, abstain from the blood of the innocent!
 Aurelian, if you will conquer, be merciful!”
 The words resonated, and Aurelian decided to spare Tyana.
 Following this event, many more cities submitted to him upon seeing that the Emperor would not exact revenge upon them.